Lawrence Oates: Death

-According to Scott's diary entry of 16 or 17 March (Scott was unsure of the date but thought the 17th correct), Oates had walked out of the tent the previous day into a -40 F blizzard to his death.
+According to Scott's diary entry of 16 or 17 March (Scott was unsure of the date but thought 17 March correct), Oates had walked out of the tent the previous day into a -40 F blizzard to his death.
 Scott wrote in his diary: "We knew that poor Oates was walking to his death, but though we tried to dissuade him, we knew it was the act of a brave man and an English gentleman."
 According to Scott's diary, as Oates left the tent he said, "I am just going outside and may be some time."
-Edward Wilson, who was also present, made no reference to this in his own diary or the letters to Oates's mother.

 Scott, Wilson and Bowers continued onwards for a further 20 mi towards the One Ton food depot that could save them but were halted at latitude 79° 40' S by a fierce blizzard on 20 March.
 Trapped in their tent and too weak and cold to continue, they died nine days later, 11 mi short of their objective.
 Their frozen bodies were discovered by a search party on 12 November; Oates's body was never found.
 Near where he was presumed to have died, the search party erected a cairn and cross bearing the inscription: "Hereabouts died a very gallant gentleman, Captain L. E. G. Oates, of the Inniskilling Dragoons.
 In March 1912, returning from the Pole, he walked willingly to his death in a blizzard, to try and save his comrades, beset by hardships."